Skip to main content

 Dual-region architecture

-The depicted architecture consists of two regions in a Kubernetes-based installation.
-Each region has a Kubernetes cluster, which includes key Camunda 8 components.
-These clusters communicate, but only the active region handles user traffic.
+The dual-region architecture consists of two regions in a Kubernetes-based installation.
+Each region has a Kubernetes cluster with all Camunda 8 components fully operational.

-Zeebe stretches across the regions due to its use of the Raft protocol, allowing it to communicate and replicate data between all brokers.
-Zeebe exports data to two Elasticsearch instances, one in each region.
-Operate and Tasklist are connected to the local Elasticsearch infrastructure.
+Zeebe stretches across regions using the Raft protocol, allowing communication and data replication between all brokers.
+Zeebe exports data to Elasticsearch instances in both regions.
+Operate and Tasklist in both regions import data but only the primary region serves users.

 User traffic